keenanromain/AWS-CLF-C02-Study-Guide/README.md

 Elastic Beanstalk is a developer-oriented deployment tool for easily standing up an application on the AWS infrastructure.
 It makes use of the various AWS services required for a healthy and scalable application (RDS, EC2, Application Load Balancers, Auto-Scaling Groups etc.) but all in one view that is easiers for devs to refer to.
 Beanstalk is a platform as a service.
 Beanstalk is a free and managed service, but you must pay for the underlying resources provisioned.
 All you need to care about is writing the code and Beanstalk will do the rest.

 CodeDeploy is another way to deploy code automatically.
-It works with both EC2 instances and on-premise servers.
+It is a deployment service that automates application deployments to Amazon EC2 instances, on-premises instances, serverless Lambda functions, or Amazon ECS services.

 -----